 Knowledge Bases

-Knowledge bases give your agents access to your own documents through RAG (Retrieval-Augmented Generation).
-Drop files into a folder, point a knowledge base at it, and agents can search the indexed content when answering questions.
+Knowledge bases give your agents access to your own documents through semantic RAG or direct file-tool search.
+Drop files into a folder, point a knowledge base at it, and choose whether MindRoom should index it or let workspace-aware agents inspect the files themselves.

 How It Works